MilkTheBev/heart_attack/README.md

 If you have any suggestions, feel free to tell me.
 Or if you wanna make it better or wilder, fork it...
 I'm not stopping you.

-## Features
-1. TTY environment detection - detects if its running in a tty or not.
-2. Different designs and colors for a cooler display.
-3. Response to `Ctrl+C` - After pressing tht, you can choose whether to save last 1000 lines to a text file or not.

 ## Usage
 ```bash
 python3 heart_attack.py
 ```
-Run it in a real tty to see colors...
+Press `Ctrl+C` to exit.
+From here, you can choose to save the last 1000 lines to a file called `output.txt` or not.

 ## Screenshots
 ![Preview](screenshots/screenshot1.png)